 When established, only during periods of summer drought will perennial Hibiscus require supplemental water.
 If you see leaves wilting this is a sign your plants could use a deep soaking.

-How To Prune Perennial Hibiscus
+How To Prune Hardy Hibiscus Plants

 An annual pruning when new growth begins to emerge in spring is suggested.
-At this time, use sharp bypass hand pruners or loppers to cut off dead plant parts.
+At this time, use sharp bypass hand pruners or loppers to cut off any dead plant parts.
 In colder climates plants usually die back to the ground.